immanuel404/Forms_php/README.md

 # php-Form
 Contact form written in php

-Added png file showing SQL code for creating form database table.
+Included in this Repository is a PNG file showing the SQL code used for creating the Form Database.

+Form Image Below:

 ![](contactform.png)